laneros/laneros-browser-extension/README.md

 # Laneros Browser Extension

-Designed for www.laneros.com, this extension allows access to a variety of options quickly:
+Designed for www.laneros.com, this extension allows access to a variety of options quickly, such as:

 1. Quick links to different user options
 2. Conversations